julija777/RocketCSSModules/README.md

 ## Bugs:

 - [ ] When Grid component is abled then the audio and Smoke motion not working.<br>
-       Smoke and audio only works when Grid component is disabled.
+       Smoke and audio only works when Grid and GridItem components are disabled.
 Fix when time.